 Check Your Current Upload Limit

-Before making changes, check your current file upload limit.
+Before making changes and try to Increase Upload File Size in WordPress, check your current file upload limit.
 You can do this by navigating to Media > Add New in your WordPress dashboard.
 The current upload limit will be displayed on the page.

 Change Your Hosting Max Upload File Size Limit